 A few years back, as SaaS was exploding but hadn’t yet revved into true hyperdrive, Neeraj Agarwal of Battery Ventures summarized a lot of what VCs were talking about with “T2D3”.
 That if you tripled the first year after you past the first $1m-$2m in ARR, and tripled the next year, and then doubled after that, you’d have a pretty good shot as growing into a unicorn.
 And mathematically, that’s still true today.
 That sort of growth compounds into a $100m+ ARR pretty frequently.
 In fact, you don’t even quite have to hit “T2D3” to get to unicorn status in the end if you’re just a bit patient.
 More on that math here.

-But fast forward to today, and there are 300+ SaaS and Cloud unicorns.
-They’re being minted every week.
+But fast forward to today, and there are 1,000+ SaaS and Cloud unicorns.
+They’re being minted every week — or at least they used to be.
 What’s the bar now to be a decacorn-in-waiting?
 To merit those crazy high valuations we seem to be seeing almost every day?

 The biggest change is that growth investors, the folks that invest at $10m+ ARR, are often now looking for SaaS startups to be tripling at this stage — not doubling.
 Or at least growing 150% or so.